 Silvertine is a privately managed hunt preserve so no hunting license, set seasons, or bag limits are in effect.
-All hunts are 1x1, 2x1, or 3x1 guide services with very experienced and talented guides.
+All hunts are 1x1, 2x1, or 3x1 fully guided services with very experienced and talented guides.
 They have an exceptional understanding of the game and the preserve habitat.
-Hunters can choose to hunt with rifle, bow, crossbow, or muzzleloader.
-Hunting is done in large blinds comfortable enough for up to 6 people, or still hunting, and calling (bugling, cow calls, and rattling).
+All our hunts are rifle only.
 We can challenge the most avid hunter!

-Rifle Hunters: Rifle hunters entering Canada are required to declare their firearms when entering/leaving Canada.
+Rifle hunters entering Canada are required to declare their firearms when entering/leaving Canada.
 CLICK HERE to get the proper forms only from the Canadian Firearms Centers web-site to bring your firearms into Canada.
 There is a $30.00 Canadian fee.
-Bows and crossbows are exempt.

 Meat and Trophy Care: